-1. Intensive FSP

-Dependency FSP Team
+1. Dependency FSP Team

-In general, the Dependency FSP team serves children and youth with the highest and most acute treatment needs.
-The vast majority of children and youth served by this team are simultaneously involved with the juvenile justice system or the child welfare system, or both.
+The vast majority of children and youth served by this FSP are simultaneously involved with the juvenile justice system or the child welfare system, or both.
 The clinical team has special training in working with the dependency system and works under partnership agreements with local agencies.
 The purpose of the Dependency FSP team is to provide a very intensive level of engagement and stabilization services with a goal of stepping clients down into one of the Standard FSP Treatment Teams as recovery goals are met.

-2. Standard FSP
+2. MHSA Pathways FSP Team